mikepthomas/mikepthomas.github.io/static/media/printer-hypercube.82ff6a71bccebcabb2d9.md

 I am not sure whether to use the clicky switches that the Anet Evolution provides mounts for or search for optical endstop mounts that will fit 8mm guide rods.
 I will work this out after the frame is assembled and the guide rods are mounted.

-### Hotend

-I have purchased parts to install the [ANET A8 E3DV6 BMG Direct Drive X Carriage](https://www.thingiverse.com/thing:3807114), the adapter plate should be a direct bolt on to the X Carriage of the Anet Evolution.
-This was chosen as the parts that are required for this are the exact same parts that are required to build the [Voron Afterburner](https://github.com/VoronDesign/Voron-Afterburner) toolhead which in turn has an upgrade path to the not yet released [Voron Stealthburner](https://vorondesign.com/voron_stealthburner) toolhead.

-There is also an adapter plate, [Hypercube Afterburner adapter intergration remix](https://www.thingiverse.com/thing:5156654) that may work to mount the Afterburner on the Hypercube guide rails.

 ### Heated Bed

-The Anet A8 uses 12V for it's power supply, all current Voron printers use mains powered heater mats, on a thick slab of aluminium controlled by a Solid State Relay.
+I am currently using a 12V power supply and the stock 12V Anet A8 heated bed.
+All current Voron printers use [mains powered silicone heater mat, attached to a Cast Aluminium Tooling Plate](printer-voron-1.8.md#print-bed) and controlled by a Solid State Relay.
 This allows the heated bed to heat up to temperature quicker and holds a greater thermal mass for longer.

 This upgrade will also increase the XY build volume from the stock Anet A8 build plate size of 220x220mm to 300x300mm.